-UW Health's Sports Medicine doctors in Madison, Wisconsin, treat a wide range of common athletic injuries, including compartment syndrome, or a lack of oxygen caused by increased pressure in the calves.
+UW Health's Sports Medicine doctors treat a wide range of common athletic injuries, including compartment syndrome, or a lack of oxygen caused by increased pressure in the calves.

 About Compartment Syndrome